pjankiewicz/pjankiewicz.github.io/blog/posts_md/will-ai-replace-software-engineers.md

+---
+title: "To Err is AI"
+date: "2025-04-28"
+description: "Why 80% AI performance is still good"
+publish: false
+---

 ## Will AI replace software engineers?

 If you take a look at the statistics of AI models they are making mistakes but we agreed that it is still ok.